 Aside from working out in what scenarios a tolerance limit may be met, and making business necessary changes, scenario testing can help to identify interdependencies across multiple important services.
 Often these are only discovered when there are outages to a particular service.
 They can have significant consequences for the business.
 Looking at these inter-dependencies, firms should review other processes and procedures that can be swapped in to cover periods of downtime and restore critical services.

-Technology plays a big part in operational resilience
+Technology plays a big part

 What to do now

-Depending on the size of your business and the scale of your operations, operational resilience has the potential to be a highly complex and resource heavy regulation.
+Depending on the size of your business and the scale of your operations, operational resilience has the potential to be a highly complex and resource-heavy regulation.
 In terms of next steps, firms should:

 - map the supporting systems and processes behind each critical service

-- review your reliance on third party providers
+- review your reliance on third-party providers

 - measure the impacts of an outage and set tolerance levels for disruption

-- test the metrics using scenarios and establish recovery plans.
+- test the metrics using scenarios and establish recovery plans

-For more information and details on how we can help you meet your operational resilience requirements, please contact Paul Young.
+For more information and details on how we can help you meet your operational resilience requirements, contact Paul Young.